-You've developed a solid overview of a company's financial statements and focused on how to read an income statement and how to separate a strong balance sheet from a weak one.
+You've developed a solid overview of a company's financial statements,how to read an income statement, and how to separate a strong balance sheet from a weak one.
 Now, let's take a look at the statement of cash flows.

 A company's statement of cash flows creates a bridge -- or reconciliation -- between a company's cash balances from one accounting period to another.
 The statement of cash flows is important to investors because it provides insight into how a company generates and expends cash, and ultimately, its ability to return value to shareholders.

-Presented below is a summarized version of Polo Ralph Lauren's statement of cash flows for its year ended March 31, 2007.
-(You can obtain a more detailed version from the company's annual report, Web site or SEC filings.)
+It's helpful to take a look at an actual cash flow statement so you can follow along.
+Presented below is a summarized version of Ralph Lauren Corp.'s - then known as Polo Ralph Lauren - statement of cash flows for its year ended March 31, 2007.
+(You can obtain a more detailed version from the company's annual report, website or SEC filings.)

 Statement of Cash Flows

 |Source: Yahoo!
 Finance|